 Well, let me begin by saying that I’ll still choose the heat over the cold!
 However, I’ve come to appreciate that the cold can offer things that the heat can’t!

 First, let me begin with a little anecdote.
 After living in Germany for some time and meeting more and more Germans, I noticed a certain pattern in my conversations each winter.
-In short, it went something like this, I’d moan about the cold.
+In short, it went something like this: I’d moan about the cold.
 And like clockwork, I’d get this response, “In Germany, we have a saying that there is no such thing as bad weather, only bad clothing.”
-I would then nod courteously, and continue with my day paying little attention.
-However, after hearing this little nugget repeated for the umpteenth time, I thought maybe perhaps they have a point!
-To sum it up, dress correctly and life becomes much less miserable outside!
+I would then nod courteously and continue with my day, paying little attention.
+However, after hearing this little nugget repeated for the umpteenth time, I thought maybe perhaps they had a point!
+To sum it up, dress correctly, and life becomes much less miserable outside!

 Winter activities in Frankfurt and Surrounding Area